 LeBron James proved he is the most versatile NBA player ever in the 2012 NBA Playoff.
-He has the size, strength, & athletism to defend & play all 5 positions.
-He sets up the Heat offense, great facilitator & a great post player.
-He is able 2 do things on the b-ball court that no other NBA player has been able 2 do.
+He has the size, strength, and athleticism to defend & play all 5 positions.
+He sets up the Heat offense, is a great facilitator, and a great post player.
+He is able to do things on the basketball court that no other NBA player has been able to do.

-I'm a die hard Celtics fan but I'd have to be an idiot if I didn't think LBJ is the most versatile player in the league today and maybe even of all time.
-Magic may have been just as good on offense but not nearly as on the defensive end.
+I'm a die-hard Celtics fan, but I'd have to be an idiot if I didn't think LBJ is the most versatile player in the league today, and maybe even of all time.
+Magic may have been just as good on offense but not nearly as good on the defensive end.

-As a Celtics fan its not easy to say it but lebron is just a beast.
-He can guard anyone on defense and make you embarred on offense.
-He can guard anyone playing any position.
+As a Celtics fan, it's not easy to say it, but LeBron is just a beast.
+He can guard anyone on defense and make you embarrassed on offense.
+He can guard anyone, playing any position.

 There's only 1 number 23!